asampat3090/numerai-stock-predictions/README.md

-# numerai-competition
+# Numerai Stock Predictions

-Repository for numerai challenge.
-This model is made using xgboost algorithm.
+Repository for the Numerai challenge.
+This is a base model built using xgboost algorithm.

 ## Analysis
 To run analysis, run jupyter notebook

-## To run script
+## To run predictions
-Run the code in example_model.py
+Run the script in example_model.py